 Jim Gerwing – If someone has intentions of competing in memory sports, then cards is the place to start.
 Further to the point of getting into memory pursuits.
 There are lots of options online or check out your local library or Meetups. . .
 There is a lot of evidence to show that learning from someone who already has a given skill will shorten your learning times.

 CMC – Thank you very much Jim for these tips and thanks for sharing with us about your involvement in the Canadian Memory Championships.

 Jim Gerwing – Thanks for the interview.

-The CMC interview Johnny Briones winner of the 2018 Open Canadian Memory Championship.
+Johnny Briones winner of the 2018 Open Canadian Memory Championship.

 CMC – Congratulations Johnny on winning the Open Canadian Memory Championship.
 I hope you can put that up on your website as another one of your accomplishments.

 Johnny Briones – Oh you are too kind!
 Thank you!
 I plan on it!

 CMC – Thanks for coming.

 Johnny Briones – Thank you for hosting it.